6 KPIs Every Gaming Company Should Measure and Track

 6. Conversion rate

-To calculate your conversion rate, take your users (unique) that have made a purchase divided by the total number of users within a specific time period.
+To calculate your conversion rate, take your users (unique) who have made a purchase divided by the total number of users within a specific time period.

 Conversion rate = Unique users that have made a purchase within a specific time period / total number of users within the specific time period

-If you have a free-to-play model with no in-game purchases, then you may look at ad clicks to calculate this conversion.
+If your model is free-to-play with no in-game purchases, you may calculate this conversion using ad clicks.

 Accounting To Dos for Gaming Companies